kaikura/ImUs/README.md

 ![](resources/facecapture.jpg)

 The user can take a picture of himself when satisfied.
-Automatically, after the photo is acquired by webcam-capture-v1.01.py and stored in the selcted directory the code is ready for the next person.
+Automatically, after the photo is acquired by webcam-capture-v1.01.py and stored in the selected directory the code is ready for the next person.
 Once the photos have been taken the *exploration space* is ready to be used.

 # People Tracking
 As the audence enters the *exploration space* they are tracked by the camera.
 They are free to move and interact with others.
 They'll find themself immersed in a soundscape.